palewire/first-python-notebook/docs/index.rst

 With that we're ready to move on to a related, similar task: Importing all of the individual contributions reported to last year's 17 ballot measures and filtering them down to just those supporting and opposing Proposition 64.

-We're start by downloading `this second CSV file <http://first-python-notebook.readthedocs.io/en/latest/_static/contributions.csv>`_ and saving it to the same directory as this notebook with the name ``contributions.csv``.
+We'll start by downloading `this second CSV file <http://first-python-notebook.readthedocs.io/en/latest/_static/contributions.csv>`_ and saving it to the same directory as this notebook with the name ``contributions.csv``.
 We'll then open it with ``read_csv`` and save it as a new variable just as we did above.

 .. warning::